Large spots on the child's body. Diseases that cause spots on a child's body

 • cold;

-• impact of vibration;
+• exposure to vibration;

-• mechanical friction of the skin on clothing;
+• mechanical friction of skin on clothing;

 • household allergens (dust, insects);